rutubhanderi/Report-Generation-AP-S1/README.md

 - Go to [supabase.com](https://supabase.com/)
 - Fill in the following details in the "Create a new project" section:
-    - Organization: Choose the organization for the project ("Dhairya-A-Mehra").
+    - Organization: Choose the organization for the project ("eg. Akshar Paaul").
-    - Project Name: Enter a project name ("Akshar Paaul NGO Database").
+    - Project Name: Enter a project name ("eg. Akshar Paaul NGO Database").
     - Database Password: Set a secure password for the database or use the "Generate a password" option.
     - Region: Choose the region closest to your users for optimal performance ("South Asia (Mumbai)").